 Examples of arts include painting and sculpture.
 Crafts cover pottery, jewelry making, basket weaving, sewing, embroidery and other needlework, knitting, paper-mache (papier-mâché), wood carving, and many other handiworks.

-Because the category of arts and crafts supplies is such a large one, it’s helpful to answer a few questions before deciding what to buy.
-The number one question, of course, is the age of the craft-supply user, but it’s also good to consider whether you want a kit that includes everything needed for a specific type of project, a mixture of craft supplies that can be used in any way desired, or arts supplies to further an already existing talent.
+Because the category of arts and crafts supplies is such a large one, it’s helpful to answer a few questions before deciding what to get.
+The number one question, of course, is the age of the craft-supply user, but it’s also good to consider whether you want a kit that includes everything needed for a specific type of project, a mixture of craft supplies that can be used in any way desired, or art supplies to further an already existing talent.

-Preschoolers: If you’re buying supplies for very young children, perhaps hoping to have on hand some fun activities for rainy days or long summer breaks, it’s best to have a wide variety of simple yet versatile craft supplies, rather than focus on one or two project-specific kits.
+Preschoolers: If you’re choosing supplies for very young children, perhaps hoping to have on hand some fun activities for rainy days or long summer breaks, it’s best to have a wide variety of simple yet versatile craft supplies, rather than focus on one or two project-specific kits.
 Let your preschooler’s imagination run wild with a selection of items such as the following:

 Nontoxic glue sticks

 Large pads of drawing paper

 There are many craft kits that include all of these supplies, plus much more, for hours of open-ended fun.